Indian Women's League

 The Indian Women's League (abbreviated as the IWL) is the women's top tier professional football league in India, founded in 2016.
 Currently, a total of 8 teams from across the country participate in the league.

 The competition was planned since 2014 and got established in 2016, with the first season starting from October 2016 in Cuttack, Odisha.
 The league was launched as India's first professional football league for women with the aim to increase the player pool for India national team.
 Since 2019–20, the clubs that become champions are granted an opportunity to play in the AFC Women's Club Championship, the top tier women's club football competition in Asia.

-Until now four clubs have been crowned as champions: Eastern Sporting Union, Rising Students Club, Sethu and Gokulam Kerala.
+Until now five clubs have been crowned as champions: Eastern Sporting Union, Rising Students Club, Sethu, Gokulam Kerala and East Bengal.
 Out of them Gokulam Kerala has lifted the championship trophy thrice.

 History

 Origin

 Since 1991, the top women's football tournament in India has been the Senior Women's National Football Championship, organised by the All India Football Federation.
 The tournament served as a female equivalent of the Santosh Trophy, with regional teams competing against each other.
 There had not been an organized national football league for women clubs; however, the first women's football league was set up by the Indian Football Association (West Bengal) in Kolkata as Calcutta Women's Football League in 1993.
 Regional leagues were also organised in Mumbai and Goa in 1998 and 1999 respectively by the respective state associations.
 Due to lack of support, these amateur leagues were postponed for a long period or completely dissolved after a short run.